 In non-domestic buildings you have a right to be given information about the condition and location of asbestos by the person who manages the building, before you start work, you must pass this information on to anyone working for you on the job.
 You should ask for this when tendering or quoting for work, the information about asbestos will help you to cost the job correctly, plan the work safely, preventing potentially expensive surprises on site.

-So before you start work on anywhere built before the year 2000, check that:
+Before starting work on anywhere built before the year 2000, check:

 Don’t start work if:

 - You are not sure if there is asbestos where you are working,

 - The asbestos materials are sprayed coatings, board or insulation and lagging on pipes and boilers – only licensed contractors should work on these,

 - You have not been trained to do non-licensed work with asbestos.
 Basic awareness training is not enough.

 - The work has been properly planned and the right precautions are in place (eg. you have the right equipment)

 - The materials are asbestos cement, textured coatings and certain other materials which do not need a licence (listed in Asbestos Essentials)